OoliteProject/oolite-debug-console/README.md

   -h, -?, --help    Show this message and exit.
 ```

 The paths will differ on other platforms.
+The defaults will settle in the next update.

 App now has an icon in task switcher if running from source when the working directory is 'other' than source code dir.